Takashiidobe/notes/src/books/deep-work.md

 - You cannot stack up average workers to create the output of a superstar.
-- A Superstar\'s output is categorically different from those of an average worker.
+- A Superstar's output is categorically different from those of an average worker.
 - The open economy is winner-take-all so mediocre work is poorly compensated, whereas Deep Work is highly compensated.